 GMG has developed a proprietary production process to decompose natural gas (i.e. methane) into its elements, carbon (as graphene), hydrogen and some residual hydrocarbon gases.
-This process produces high quality, low cost, scalable, 'tuneable' and low/no contaminant graphene suitable for use in clean-technology and other applications.
+This process produces high quality, scalable, 'tuneable' and low/no contaminant graphene with low cost inputs suitable for use in clean-technology and other applications.
 The Company's present focus is to de-risk and develop commercial scale-up capabilities, and secure market applications.